centminmod/validate-emails/readme.md

 ## Personal Experience

-Personal experience with all 5 providers:
+Personal experience with all commercial email verification providers:

+- Disclaimer: I've already been using EmailListVerify since 2015 and Proofy.io since 2022.
+While the rest of the mentioned providers are new experiences for me.
 - EmailListVerify and MillionVerifier while being cheaper than the others seem to be better for the following:
   - API documentation
   - Less restrictive on API connection and rate limits.
 Meaning if you are doing per email API checks for many email addresses, the speed of completion will be faster.
 Though if you're doing many email address checks, you'd want to use their respective bulk email API end points to upload a single text file for processing.